thoqbk/kindle-notes/README.md

 ## Get started

-- run command `Kindle Notes: Open Flashcards Repo` and view book files in your repo
+- run command `Kindle Notes: Open Flashcards Repo` to view books in your repo
 - run command `Kindle Notes: Study` to revise a random book
-- run `Kindle Notes: Sync Books`, enter `email` and `password` to sync with your Kindle
+- (optional) run `Kindle Notes: Sync Books`, enter `email` and `password` to sync with your Kindle
 - (optional) commit and push to `Github`

 ## Preview